xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/module_setup.md

   Be sure to save your settings by clicking **Save changes**.

-  Now you can proceed to the product feed generation and upload to Facebook.
+  Now you can proceed to {% link "the product feed generation and upload to Facebook" ref_1LQyHRCO %}.